-Statistical Rethinking book club will be meeting regularly to discuss the book Statistical Rethinking: A Bayesian course by Richard McElreath (available as eBook through the Bodleian with Oxford SSO) and its associated online course recording.
+Statistical Rethinking book club is meeting weekly to discuss the book Statistical Rethinking: A Bayesian course by Richard McElreath (available as eBook through the Bodleian with Oxford SSO) and its associated online course recording.
 To participate in this group and get all the necessary information, join the dedicated RROx Slack channel.

-Computer Skills book club will meet regularly to discuss the book Computing skills for biologists by Stefano Allesina & Madlen Wilmes (soon to be available as eBook through the Bodleian with Oxford SSO) and its associated online exercises.
+Computer Skills book club is meeting every two weeks to discuss the book Computing skills for biologists by Stefano Allesina & Madlen Wilmes (available as eBook through the Bodleian with Oxford SSO) and its associated online exercises.
 Join the dedicated RROx Slack channel if interested!